ApolloTang/mynote--misc/contents/dev-0/git/git--handling-large-repo/partial-n-shallow-clone/README.md

 git clone --depth=1 <url>
 ```

-If your repos is large use **partial blobless clone**:
+If your repository is large, use **partial blobless clone**:

 ```
 git clone --filter=blob:none <url>
 ```

-Don't use partial treeless clone.
+Don't use a treeless partial clone.

 ## Introduction

-Often when cloninging a large repository with long history, not only it takes long time to clone,  the repository also take up a lot of space on our compouter.
-Often we just want to clone the reposity quickly and get starting working.
-There is no need to download every version of every file in the entire git history.
-To achieve this we were often told to use **shallow clone**.
-However, this article advise not to use shallow clone.
-Instead, it is advised that we use **partial clone**.
+When cloning a large repository with a long history, it often takes a significant amount of time and consumes a lot of storage space on your computer.
+Typically, we just want to clone the repository quickly and start working, without downloading every version of every file in the entire Git history.
+To achieve this, we were often told to use a **shallow clone**.
+However, this article advises against relying on shallow clones for most use cases.
+Instead, it recommends using **partial clones**.

 ## What is shallow clone?